 |Message:||While using your smartcard over a VPN connection, the Kerberos subsystem encountered an error.
 Typically, this indicates the card has been pulled from the reader during the VPN session.
 Troubleshooting Kerberos Errors|

 Kerberos uses a smart card to provide mutual authentication when connecting to a virtual private network (VPN).
 During a VPN session, the smart card must be accessible if Kerberos needs to use it for authentication.
 To fix this issue, you can restart the VPN session with your smart card inserted into the smart card reader.

 - Click Start, and then click Connect To.

 - If the VPN session is currently active, right-click the connection, and then click Disconnect.

 - Ensure that the smart card is inserted into the smart card reader.

 - Right-click the VPN connection, and then click Connect.

 To verify that the smart card is working properly, you should reconnect to your organization's network by using smart card authentication.
-Once you are connected to your organization's network, you should verify that the Kerberos ticket was created successfully by using the Klist command-line tool.
+Once you are connected to your organization's network, you should verify that the Kerberos ticket was created sucessfully by using the Klist command-line tool.
 Klist is used to list all cached Kerberos tickets present on the computer.